 Scoping Reports Issued

-In late 2017, we will submit the Scoping Reports for East Anglia ONE North and East Anglia TWO to the Planning Inspectorate for their consideration on 9th November 2017.
+The Scoping Reports for East Anglia TWO and East Anglia ONE North were submitted to the Planning Inspectorate for their consideration on 9th November 2017.
 These documents outline our initial proposals and seek stakeholder opinions on the areas we should investigate in detail when undertaking our Environmental Impact Assessments.

 Offshore Construction Commences